GoogleChromeLabs/ProjectVisBug/readme.md

 ### Submitting pull requests

-Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.

-> 💁 **Remember: size is the #1 priority.**
->
-> Every byte counts!
-PR's can't be merged if they increase the output size much.

 -   Fork it!
 -   Clone your fork: `git clone https://github.com/<your-username>/ProjectVisBug`
 -   Navigate to the newly cloned directory: `cd ProjectVisBug`